sebmate/AllenGUI/README.md

 # AllenGUI

-AllenGUI is a graphical query modelling tool based on Allen's interval algebra (see: http://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf).
+AllenGUI is a graphical query modelling tool based on Allen's interval algebra, which has been described in Allen, James F. "Maintaining knowledge about temporal intervals."
+Communications of the ACM 26.11 (1983): 832-843.

 The tool uses the library "allentemporalrelationships" by Jörn Franke (see: https://github.com/jornfranke/allentemporalrelationships).